ITunes Session (Wilco EP)

 iTunes Session is a live extended play (EP) by the American rock band Wilco.
 It was released by dBpm Records on January 20, 2012.

 Background and recording

 The EP was recorded at the band's loft in Chicago shortly before Christmas.

 Critical reception

-iTunes Session was met with generally mixed reviews from critics.
+iTunes Session received generally mixed reviews from critics.
 Justin Gerber of Consequence asked, "If there's nothing special to distinguish this from the original recording, then why bother?"
 Stephen M. Deusner of Pitchfork said, "Toward that end, iTunes Session emphasizes the immediate over the arty".
 Will Hermes of Rolling Stone said, "No wheels reinvented here, but they all roll pretty good."